isayahc/Cornell-AI-For-Public-Good-Hackathon/README.md

 ## Problem Statement

-There are a lot of government programs avialable to the public however there several barriers preventing the maximum amount of people igning up to these programs
+There are a lot of government programs avialable to the public however there several barriers preventing the maximum amount of people signing up to these programs

 - language barriers
 - technological limitations (lack of phone)
 - potential disablities

 ## Goal of project